AbilitySpectrum/GazeDetector/README.md

 ### Package dependencies

 Clone the repository.
-Change to the repository directory and execute the following to install the requisite packages from npm:
+Change to the repository directory and execute the following in the command prompt to install the requisite packages from npm:

 ```
 npm install